awinogradov/bem-on-rails/README.md

     $ thor -T

-Also generator creates initializer bem.rb with BEM constant.
 You should restart server after install.
-You can customize everythink!
+You can customize everythink in initializers/bem.rb!

 ## Usage